lastcoolnameleft/aks-checklist/README.md

 ## Security

-Consider the following:

-*  Are you subject to security audits?
-*  Do you have any compliance requirements?

-Checklist:

 -  Read [The Definitive Guide to Securing Kubernetes](https://info.aquasec.com/securing_kubernetes) whitepaper
 -  Use a K8S security Product (e.g. Sysdig, AquaSec, Twistlock, etc.)
 -  Enable [Azure Defender for Kubernetes](https://docs.microsoft.com/en-us/azure/security-center/defender-for-kubernetes-introduction)